web-push-libs/web-push-php/README.md

 The payload is encrypted on server side and decrypted by the browser.
 To do so, you shall add Content Encoding services.
-The specification define two encodings that are very similar: `aesgcm` and `s128gcm`.
+The specification defines two encodings that are very similar: `aesgcm` and `s128gcm`.
 Please use both of them.

 ```php